Pittsburgh Marathon on Sunday, May 3, 2015

 What is “Run for Haiti?”

-“Run for Haiti” began four years ago as a response to the devastating earthquake of January 12, 2010.
+“Run for Haiti” began five years ago as a response to the devastating earthquake of January 12, 2010.
 Since the marathon route had already forced Shadyside Presbyterian Church to change its worship hour on race day, the pastors of SPC formed a relay team dedicated to raising funds for the reconstruction of Haiti.
 These efforts expanded in 2011 when the pastors ran once again, joined by more than thirty congregants and friends of SPC.
-Subsequent years have seen our representation continue to grow, and, this year, we have fifty runners associated with “Run for Haiti.”
+Subsequent years have seen our representation continue to grow, and, this year, we hope to further our involvement.

 Where do the funds go?